 Her writing students are Academy Award winners, New Century Writer Award Finalists, SCR California New Plays Prize Winners, PEN West Literary Award Drama Nominees, New York Drama Desk Award winners, Los Angeles Drama Critics’ Circle Award Winners, Heideman Award Recipients, Mercer Great American Songwriting Program (at Northwestern University) Residents, and Playwrights’ Center Jerome Fellows.
 They have been produced at The Public Theater, South Coast Repertory Theater, The Pasadena Playhouse, The Alleyway Theatre in New York, San Jose Repertory Company, The Road Theatre Company, the Roy and Edna Disney/CalArts Theater (REDCAT), Downtown Urban Theater Festival, LATC, Sacred Fools, The NYC International Fringe Festival, Currican Theatre, Celebration Theatre, and The National Black Theatre Festival, among others.

-She is the recipient of a SDC Foundation Observership award, has been on the Steering Committe of the Directors Lab, West for fifteen years and is an award nominated and critically acclaimed theater director.
+She is the recipient of a SDC Foundation Observership award, has been a Producer for the Directors Lab, West for close to twenty years and is an award nominated and critically acclaimed theater director.